Blackout curtains allow you to catch forty winks in tranquility by blocking the daylight and street noise and keeping the room cool.

 As a novice, you might not know much about the characteristics of both curtains – sheer and blackout.
 So, before we dive in to discuss the ways to layer them in an eye-catching manner, let’s take a quick look at the differences between the two curtains.

 Sheer curtains are usually woven with thin and loose fabrics, often used to soften the decor and add style instantly.
 As they are made out of lightweight materials, they aren’t opaque.
-This means they do not block the outside light from sneaking in the space as blackout curtains.
+This means they do not block the outside light from sneaking into the space as blackout curtains.

 What’s more, sheer curtains serve as a wonderful transition piece between outdoor and indoor living spaces because of their translucent nature.
 Not only for framing the windows, but you can also use it to create the illusion of space in a small room.